SummersRemote/xmlToJSON/README.md

-xmlToJSON
+xmlToJSON (updated Sept 6, 2013)
 =========

-Outdated - this will be replaced with a lighter, faster version within a few days. - Sept 2, 2013

-A simple javascript utility for converting xml into json with support for namespaces and attributes.
+A simple javascript utility for converting xml into json.

 Features
-* only one tiny, lightweight dependency, [sax.js](https://github.com/isaacs/sax-js)
-* small, could be minified along with sax.js to be even smaller (~19kb combined)
+* no external dependencies
+* small (~3kb minified)
 * simple parsing.  pass a string, get back a javascipt object ( use JSON.stringify(obj) to get the string representation )
-* supports atrributes, text, cdata, namespaces, default namespaces, attributes with namespaces
+* supports atrributes, text, cdata, namespaces, default namespaces, attributes with namespaces, you get the idea
-* lots of inline comments (github keeps messing with the formatting though. )
+* plenty of options

 Parsing XML with javascript remains one of the great difficulties of writing web applications.
 Most methods are limited by such things as poor browser support, poor or non-existent namespace support, poor attribute handling, difficult to use or bloated.